 Candlelight is an upcoming platform-adventure video game.
-After a series of catastrophic events extinguish all candles in the land, a lone surviving candle sets out on a most important adventure to bring light back to the land.
-The lone candle's journey will not be easy as it must battle through rain, wind, water, lava, TNT and more.
-Will the candle's life be extinguished before the journey is complete?
-Only you can help determine this lands fate!
+After a mysterious entity extinguishes all candles in the land, a lone surviving candle sets out on a most important adventure to bring light back to the land.

 As promised I am back to talk about how the scoring system in Candlelight works.
 Hopefully I can shed some light (pun intended!) in this update on how the game works and why I make the decisions I make on the game.
 Hope you enjoy!